 Step Seven: Click on the Download Raw Data Button

 If it seems like you’ve already clicked on a download raw data button several times, you are right.
 But this time, it’s the final button!
 You are almost there.

 Step Eight: Save your data to your computer

 Once you click the download raw data button, you will be prompted to either save or open the file.
 Don’t open it!
 It won’t make any sense to you, since you aren’t a computer.

 Just click “Save”, and the file will automatically save it to where your downloads are usually saved.

 I like to find my download folder and rename my DNA zip folder to my name, or whoever’s name it is that the DNA belongs to.
 This helps with keeping things organized, especially if you have more than one person who lives with you who has done a DNA test (or if you are helping someone else with their result).

 I hope that you found this post helpful!
-Once you’ve downloaded your data, you might be interested in this post about free websites where you can upload your DNA to get even more matches and more information from your results.
+Once you’ve downloaded your data, you might be interested in this post about free websites where you can upload your data file to get even more matches and more information from your results.